XpiritCommunityEvents/HOL/settinguprepository.md

 ![Import Code](./images/import-code.png)

 The next screen will prompt you for the source to import.
-Use the git clone URL you copied in the previous step:
+Use the clone URL for the Azure DevOps Repository you copied in the previous step:

 ![Import Code - Set Source](./images/import-code-provide-source.png)